MttArmstrong/Project-Management/episodes/scrumban.md

 > should then start asking you questions about the house: "How many wheels?
 How many
 > windows and doors?" (etc. etc.) They don't get as much time for this - only 4 minutes.
 > Then they go through a Kanban board task writing / backlog creation stage for 4 minutes.
-> They will then do a "sprint" / iteration and try to get something created in the next 6 minutes.
+> They will then do a "sprint" / iteration and try to get something created in the next few minutes.
 > They bring it back to you.
 You tell them what's right / wrong.
 They adjust their
 > Kanban board / plan their "sprint" (repeat for three total iterations).